 Branding – it’s a tough task to get right for the average SME.
-Transitioning your thinking from visuals alone, to understanding that branding is everything (from tone of voice through to ethos and values) demands time and careful consideration.
+Transitioning your thinking from visuals alone to understanding that branding is everything (from the tone of voice through to ethos and values) demands time and careful consideration.
 And just when you thought you’d made it through the quagmire of branding, along comes consumer change and new branding trends.
 This change is inevitable – and it should be embraced (if only for the fact that it can’t be avoided).
 What’s more, along with change comes opportunity.
 So here we look to the future – the next 12 months of it – exploring the challenges and opportunities for your SME brand – whether you see them as challenge or opportunity, depends very much on your mindset.

 Brands will focus (even more) on building relationships, not making a sale there and then

 Prime examples of brands that have sought to build relationships include Unilever’s Bright Futures campaign; Dove’s ‘Sketches’ ad (part of their Real Beauty campaign) and Airbnb’s ‘Wall and Chain: A story of breaking down walls’ video.

 Figuring out ROI of relationship focused campaigns can be tricky – there’s usually no call-to-action, no link to follow, and no specific end-game.